-Aron Hirt-Manheimer (he/him) is the Union for Reform Judaism's editor-at-large.
-He is former editor of Reform Judaism magazine (1976-2014) and founding editor of Davka magazine (1970-1976), a West Coast Jewish quarterly.
+Aron Hirt-Manheimer (he/him) is the Union for Reform Judaism's former editor-at-large, the former editor of Reform Judaism magazine (1976-2014) and founding editor of Davka magazine (1970-1976), a West Coast Jewish quarterly.
 His books include Jagendorf’s Foundry: A Memoir of the Romanian Holocaust (HarperCollins, 1991) and Jews: The Essence and Character of a People (HarperCollins, 1998) with Arthur Hertzberg.
 (Photo credit: Rose Eichenbaum)

 For the Love of Jeff: A Reflection on Mister Rogers’ Most Memorable Young Guest